Subsections of The XAPI Toolstack

 • default_policy: when the admin hasn’t expressed a preference

-• Currently default_policy is treated as any, but the admin can change it, and then the system will remember that change across upgrades.
+• Currently, default_policy is treated as any, but the admin can change it, and then the system will remember that change across upgrades.
 If we didn’t have a default_policy then changing the “default” policy on an upgrade would be tricky: we either risk overriding an explicit choice of the admin, or existing installs cannot take advantage of the improved performance from best_effort

 • Future XAPI versions may change default_policy to mean best_effort.
 Admins can still override it to any if they wish on a host by host basis.